AnikBudhathoki/Cryptography-Network-Security-Home-Lab/README.md

 # Cryptography-Network-Security-Home-Lab

-This repository contains my implementations of various cryptography labs from the SEED Labs project, demonstrating hands-on experience with:
+This repository contains my implementations of various cryptography/network labs that I wanted to complete to demonstrate and practice hands-on experience with:

 - Secret key encryption (AES, DES, ECB/CBC modes)
 - Public key cryptography (RSA)